Minimum Wage in Ontario: 2025 Current Rates and Exemptions

 Who does the minimum wage apply to in Ontario?

-The minimum wage applies to the majority of employees in Ontario, with exemptions for certain groups like students, hunting/fishing guides, and homeworkers who have specialized rates.
-Federal government employees are also exempt.
+The minimum wage applies to the majority of employees in Ontario, with different specialized rates for certain groups like students, hunting/fishing guides, and homeworkers.
+Employees in federally regulated industries (for example, banks, airlines, and telecom) are covered by the federal minimum wage under the Canada Labour Code.

 Why are there different minimum wages in Ontario?